jackw01/led-control/README.md

 ## Features
 * Lightweight responsive web interface works on both desktop and mobile devices
-* In-browser code editor with smart indentation, syntax highlighting, and syntax error detection makes creating animation patterns easy
+* In-browser code editor and color palette editor make creating and modifying animations easy
-* In-browser color palette editor with 12 built-in color palettes
-* Animation patterns are defined as Python functions that work similarly to fragment shaders
-* Builtin secondary patterns make it possible to quickly create more complex effects
+* Large selection of built-in animations and color palettes means you don't have to write any code
 * Works with cheap and readily available WS281x and SK6812 LED strips and strings
 * Seamlessly supports HSV-to-RGBW and RGB-to-RGBW conversion for RGBW LED strips
+* Supports networked E1.31 sACN DMX control for music visualization through [LedFx](https://github.com/LedFx/LedFx)

+### Technical Details
+* Animation patterns are defined as Python functions that work similarly to fragment shaders
 * Capable of achieving up to 150 FPS on 150 RGBW LEDs on a Raspberry Pi Zero (see note below)
 * Web backend and animation code written in Python using the [Flask](https://github.com/pallets/flask) web framework for ease of development
 * Color conversions, color correction, and final rendering operations are implemented in a C extension module for maximum performance